 Exploring Special Collections at Harvard

 The Houghton Library is Harvard's largest repository of rare books and manuscripts.
 Although best-known for literary collections, many sources for the history of science are held.
 Most books and many manuscripts are represented in the HOLLIS Catalog, but especially for manuscripts, a visit to Houghton to use their on-site catalogs and talk to staff is essential.
-Collections overview.

-The Schlesinger Library has one of the leading collections of books, journals, and manuscripts on women's history.
+The The Schlesinger Library has one of the leading collections of books, journals, and manuscripts on women's history.
 They have the personal papers of numerous women activists and records of women's organizations.

+Information on visiting Schlesinger.
 Tips on using Schlesinger and their research guides.

 Harvard University Archives